-Anthropometric measurements were conducted by an experienced dietitian using standard protocols.
-If a patient could not stand, height was measured using arm span instead.
+Anthropometric measurements were consistently taken by a proficient dietitian who followed established conventional criteria and recognized measurement protocols.
+In cases where the patient was unable to stand, height measurement was substituted with arm span.
 Blood samples were collected and centrifuged to separate the serum, which was subsequently analyzed using the MB5 multi-channel atomic absorption spectrophotometer (Beijing Persee General Instrument Company Limited, Beijing, China) to determine the copper, iron, magnesium, and zinc concentrations.
 Blood samples were obtained after a fasting period for lipid profiling.
 Serum concentrations of triglycerides and cholesterol were accurately measured using a Beckman Coulter automated biochemical analyzer.
 Disease classification was determined based on the highest level of athletic capacity attained.
-Data on the frequency, content, and intensity of rehabilitation therapy in patients were also recorded.
-Patients undergoing rehabilitation therapy at least three times a week for at least 1 hour per session were placed in the rehabilitation group, while those not meeting these criteria were classified as non-rehabilitation group.
+Data on the frequency, content, and intensity of rehabilitation therapy in pediatric patients were also recorded.
+Patients undergoing rehabilitation therapy a minimum of three times weekly, with each session lasting at least 1 hour, were categorized into the rehabilitation group, while those who did not meet these criteria were classified into the non-rehabilitation group.